Certification Process Overview

 Read NCCPA's Code of Conduct for Certified and Certifying PAs, which explains the ethics and professionalism expected of all PAs seeking or holding NCCPA certification.

 The six-year certification maintenance cycle is divided into three two-year periods.
 During every two-year period, PA-C designees must earn and log a minimum of 100 credits of CME and submit a certification maintenance fee to NCCPA by December 31 of their certification expiration year.
-Or you can save $50 by submitting your CME credits and fee by June 30 of your certification expiration year.
-(The 2011-2013 cycle is the last cycle the discount will be available.)

 You can begin earning CME credits on May 1 of your certification cycle year and must finish earning them by December 31 of the year your certification expires.
 The only exception to this policy is for first-time loggers.